ankush91/MLAlgos/Linear Regression/README.md

 ### Organization
-* This folder contains code(+data), figures, and report in respective folders for the Assignment Specification in HW_2 student.
+* This folder contains code(+data), figures, and report in respective folders for the Assignment Specification in HW_2 student
 * This focus of the assignment is on different (closed-form and gradient descent) ways of computing variants (Global and Locally weighted) of Linear Regression

 ### Source Code